-Co-ops may need help to support their valued aging members.
+The benefits of aging in place are well-known, but co-ops may need help to support their valued aging members

-CHF BC has created an Aging in Place Committee to provide a focus for the Federation’s work in this area.
+Our Aging in Place Committee provides a focus for CHF BC's work in this area.

 CHF BC’s Aging in Place Committee initiated the Century of Co-operation Awards in 2016.
 Every year the committee welcomes new nominations and applications.

 To qualify, you must be living in a CHF BC member housing co-op, and your age plus the length of time you have lived in co-op housing must add up to 100 years or more.

 CHF BC traditionally recognizes the members on—or around—October 1st, in honour of National Seniors’ Day.
 To date we have recognized 374 members for this award.

 2022 recipients were honoured at an award ceremony on September 29th.
 2023 applications will open in July 2023.